Intentional balk: Major League Baseball

+Intentionally committing a balk has occurred on rare occasion in Major League Baseball (MLB), primarily due to concern about sign stealing.

+In one known instance, Cleveland Indians pitcher Bob Wickman performed an intentional balk on May 3, 2005.
+The game play-by-play account at Retrosheet notes, "Wickman balked intentionally so he would not be distracted by possibility of sign stealing from runner on 2nd".
+Wickman confirmed that he committed the balk intentionally, due to concern about the runner at second base, Michael Cuddyer, stealing signs.

-Intentionally committing a balk in Major League Baseball (MLB) resulted from an idea raised by Los Angeles Dodgers coach Bob Geren, who came up with the concept during a spring training session as a way to prevent sign stealing.
+Subsequent use, nearly 15 years later, resulted from Los Angeles Dodgers coach Bob Geren suggesting it during a spring training session as a way to prevent sign stealing.
 While non-electronic forms of sign stealing are legal in baseball, Geren stated it was an insurance mechanism so that a baserunner on second base would not be able to steal the signs and communicate them to the batter.
-Such an intentional balk was first used in MLB by Dodgers pitcher Kenley Jansen against the Chicago Cubs on June 15, 2019.
+After Geren raised the idea in spring training, it was executed by Dodgers pitcher Kenley Jansen against the Chicago Cubs on June 14, 2019.
 In the ninth inning with the Cubs having a runner on second base and the Dodgers holding a 5–3 lead, Jansen indicated he intended to balk and tapped his foot repeatedly on the rubber to force the umpires to call a balk and move the runner to third base.

-An intentional balk occurred at least twice during the 2021 season: on May 26 when the Cubs' Craig Kimbrel intentionally balked against the Pittsburgh Pirates to stop sign stealing in the ninth inning (the Cubs held a three-run lead at the time), and on September 6 when Collin McHugh of the Tampa Bay Rays intentionally balked against the Boston Red Sox in the 10th inning to avoid the runner at second base being able to steal signs (the Rays held a two-run lead at the time).
+An intentional balk occurred, for the same purpose, at least three times during the 2021 season: on May 26 when the Cubs' Craig Kimbrel intentionally balked against the Pittsburgh Pirates in the ninth inning (the Cubs held a three-run lead at the time), on August 25 when Corey Knebel of the Dodgers did it in the 15th inning of a game against the San Diego Padres (the Dodgers held a two-run lead), and on September 6 when Collin McHugh of the Tampa Bay Rays intentionally balked against the Boston Red Sox in the 10th inning (the Rays held a two-run lead).

+Note that starting with the 2020 season, MLB has started each half-inning during extra innings with a "ghost runner" automatically placed on second base.